 SECTION ACTIVITY 4.1 Modify pipeline software to generate PDS objects 4.1.1 Write or adapt software to generate PDS labels 4.1.2 Add tracking software (or equivalent functionality) - what new files have been created? - how many have accumulated since the last volume was written?
-4.1.2 - now many have accumulated since the last volume was written?
-Write software to assemble archival volume - collect new primary data - add appropriate ancillary data calibration and geometry documentation software - generate new index files AAREADME.TXT ERRATA.TXT VOLDESC.CAT 4.1.3 Develop procedures/tools to validate volumes - compare with PDS Standards - verify scientific integrity
+4.1.2 Write software to assemble archival volume - collect new primary data - add appropriate ancillary data calibration and geometry documentation software - generate new index files AAREADME.TXT ERRATA.TXT VOLDESC.CAT 4.1.3 Develop procedures/tools to validate volumes - compare with PDS Standards - verify scientific integrity 4.2.1.
+Test the above steps using simulated (and/or bench test) data 4.2.1.4 Document the above in one or more SISs

-SECTION ACTIVITY 4.2.1. est the above steps using simulated (and/or bench test) data 4.2.1.4 Document the above in one or more SISs 4.2.2 Complete archive design review - prepare and distribute review materials - respond to review panel requests, questions, and comments - resolve liens to the satisfaction of the review panel and PDS
+SECTION ACTIVITY 4.2.2 Complete archive design review - prepare and distribute review materials - respond to review panel requests, questions, and comments - resolve liens to the satisfaction of the review panel and PDS